azragorskayaCG/Pred_el_GEO_for_MSU.AI/README.md

 See details in ```scripts/processing/README.md ```.

-## Classic machine learning
+## Classical machine learning

-The first developed model is based on gradient boosting method of [classic machine learning](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/classicML).
+The first developed model is based on gradient boosting method of [classical machine learning](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/classicalML).
 Three algorithms were used:
 -  ```CatBoost  ```
 -  ```LightGBM  ```
 -  ```XGBoost  ```

-For details, see ```scripts/classicML/README.md ```.
+For details, see ```scripts/classicalML/README.md ```.

 ## Neural networks